 Successful enterprises across the globe have leveraged on the vast experience, in-depth knowledge and understanding of a strategic planning consultant that is capable of working with senior leadership on strategic execution: been there, done that.
 This effort is a cornerstone of gaining competitive advantage and thriving in highly competitive marketplaces.
-An effective strategic execution program facilitated by an experience strategic planning consultant helps …Read MoreThis entry was posted in Business Transformation, Exit Planning and Transition, Global Initiatives, Information Technology, M&A, Manufacturing and Distribution, Market Effectiveness, Organizational Development, Strategic Execution, on November 8, 2016
+An effective strategic execution program facilitated by an experience strategic planning consultant helps …Read MoreThis entry was posted in Business Transformation, Exit Planning and Transition, Global Initiatives, Information Technology, M&A, Manufacturing and Distribution, Market Effectiveness, Organizational Development, Strategy 5.0, on November 8, 2016

 One of Group50’s specialties is helping business owners and professionals create an exit strategy.
 As we talk with business owners, we remind them that there are two strategies that need to be developed for a successful exit or transition

 All business owners and professionals like yourself recognize that there is another life after they exit and what that looks like needs to be considered carefully.
 All of us plan on retiring, but what does retirement mean in today’s world?
 The answer to that question will …Read MoreThis entry was posted in Exit Planning and Transition, on September 1, 2016